cloud-hybrid/factory/README.md

 ```

 The freedom of repository-based folder structuring is just one of the
-abstractions `@cloud-technology/factory` will perform -- therefore limiting deployment and vcs requirements, or otherwise
+abstractions `cloud-factory` will perform -- therefore limiting deployment and vcs requirements, or otherwise
 development-related overhead.

 Regardless of any automated or otherwise pipeline'd implementation (deployments can also be performed locally), the design pattern is always the same: